What Is Accidental Death and Dismemberment Insurance?

 3. High-Risk Occupations or Lifestyles

-If you work in construction, law enforcement, or other occupations with elevated accident risk, AD&D can provide an extra safety net.
-Similarly, if you frequently travel or commute long distances, supplemental AD&D coverage might be worthwhile.
+If you work in construction, law enforcement, commercial driving, or other occupations with elevated accident risk, AD&D can provide an extra safety net.
+Similarly, if you commute long distances or travel frequently for work, supplemental AD&D coverage might be worthwhile.
+Some employers offer Business Travel Accident (BTA) coverage that pays benefits for covered accidents while you're traveling on company business.

 4. When You Can't Qualify for Traditional Life Insurance

-If you have serious health conditions that make you ineligible for affordable life insurance, AD&D might be an option since it typically requires no medical exam.
-Consider no medical exam life insurance or guaranteed issue life insurance as alternatives before settling for AD&D alone.
+If you have serious health conditions that make you ineligible for affordable life insurance, AD&D might be an option since it typically requires no medical underwriting.
+Before defaulting to AD&D alone, explore simplified vs guaranteed issue policies or a graded death benefit policy, which still provide protection from illness-related death.

 5. Covering Specific Accident-Related Concerns

-AD&D's living benefits—payments for dismemberment and paralysis—can help cover medical expenses, home modifications, and income replacement if you suffer a severe injury but survive.
-Traditional life insurance doesn't provide these living benefits.
+AD&D's living benefits, which include payments for dismemberment and paralysis, can help cover medical expenses, home modifications, and income replacement if you suffer a severe injury but survive.
+Traditional life insurance does not provide these living benefits unless you add a specific rider.

 AD&D vs Life Insurance: Making the Right Choice